June 9, 2025 • min read

 When they go home from the clinic, patients often leave with instructions on a piece of paper.
 Those paper instructions may not even make it out of a purse, and even when they are followed, we have no idea if the person is performing exercises correctly.
 This means the recovery process can be slow.

-At Sword, we use wearable inertial motion sensors and use computer vision.
-These are even more precise than the human eye.
-They give the member real-time feedback on how they’re doing.
+At Sword, we use Phoenix, the world’s first AI Care Specialist.
+Each member who enrolls in Thrive receives a Sword kit that includes a tablet equipped with Phoenix – technology to provide realtime biofeedback.
+The motion-tracking is even more precise than the human eye, allowing Phoenix to give the member real-time feedback on how they’re doing.
 If a member performs an exercise incorrectly, our virtual Digital Therapist will correct their form.
 This feedback not only helps members learn new movement patterns, but it also helps them stay accountable and stick with their program.

-These sensors also give the physical therapist live feedback on exactly how a member is performing every stretch and bend, and we use that feedback to evolve their program and catch any red flags that come up through the course of their treatment.
+This tracking also gives the physical therapist live feedback on exactly how a member is performing every stretch and bend, and we use that feedback to evolve their program and catch any red flags that come up through the course of their treatment.

 Since joining Sword, I’ve been amazed at how much information I’m getting about how my members are performing.
 I can progress their virtual programs with more certainty and have seen members start feeling better quickly.